1992 $5 Note Fraser/Cole R214 Uncirculated

 Mainstream media articles show that many Australians thought that the Queen no longer had a place on our circulating currency and that Caroline Chisolm should be retained.

 In an incredibly rare display of political solidarity, both the Labour Prime Minister Paul Keating and the Liberal Opposition Leader John Hewson both made public statements to that effect in Parliament.

-The politicians quickly moved onto other controversies, and the note circulated throughout Australia with little complaint in the following months.
-That peace didn't last long however, as when the new blue $10 note was introduced in November of 1993, some sections of the community apparently found it difficult to distinguish between the $5 note and the $10 note.
+The politicians quickly moved onto other controversies, and the note circulated throughout Australia with few complaints in the following months.
+That peace didn't last long, as when the new blue $10 note was introduced in November of 1993, some sections of the community apparently found it difficult to distinguish between the $5 note and the $10 note.